Skein relation: Computations

 We now have enough relations to compute the polynomials of all the links we've encountered, and can use the above equations in reverse order to work up to the cinquefoil knot itself.
 The calculation is described in the table below, where ? denotes the unknown quantity we are solving for in each relation:

 Thus the Alexander polynomial for a cinquefoil is P(x) = x−2 -x−1 +1 -x +x2.

+Etymology

+In knot theory, the term skein appears to have been coined by John Conway around 1979, and refers to the unit of measure of yarn in the textiles industry.